godotengine/godot-docs/classes/class_omnilight.rst

 Brief Description
 -----------------

-OmniDirectional Light, such as a lightbulb or a candle.
+OmniDirectional Light, such as a light bulb or a candle.

 Description
 -----------